1. If I join one of your psychotherapy or counselling courses, what will I be at the end?

 7. What theory do you teach?

-Integrative.
-We have a relational, psychodynamic and neuroscientific integrative model.
+We have a relational, psychodynamic and neuroscientific, theoretical framework.
+This model is Integrative.
 Key theoreticians are Freud, Jung, Bowlby, Winnicott, Stern, Perls, Berne, Kohut and Maslow.

 8. Minister for Health statement: